We support private landlords (and agents) in a number of ways to make sure their properties are safe and good quality.

 Your tenants may get in touch with us if you take too long to carry out repairs.
 If we inspect the property and find unacceptable hazards we’ll contact you to discuss the options available.
 If informal action doesn’t resolve the issue we can escalate the complaint by using enforcement procedures.

-From the 1st of April 2018, it will be unlawful to let any property on a new tenancy if the property has an energy performance certificate rating of F and G. From 2020 this law will be extended to all existing tenancies.
+From 1 April 2018 it will be unlawful to let any property on a new tenancy if the property has an energy performance certificate rating of F and G. From 2020 this law will be extended to all existing tenancies.
 A civil penalty of up to £4000 will be imposed for breaches so it’s important to review the energy efficiency of your properties early and plan for any required improvements.

-If you're looking to carry out improvements visit our Better Homes Barnsley website for advice on making your properties more energy efficient and keeping your tenants warmer through the winter, or call 0800 597 1500 or 01138970977.
+If you're looking to carry out improvements visit our Better Homes Barnsley website for advice on making your properties more energy efficient and keeping your tenants warmer through the winter, or call 0800 597 1500.

 Checking your tenant's right to rent